LogoLogo

 The following article describes how to deploy a device or a user certificate for Android.
 Android certificate deployment is similar to Windows 10, macOS, and iOS certificate deployments.

-Android provides two distinct solution sets: one is the (known as Personally-Owned Work Profile) and the other is the (known also as Fully Managed, Dedicated, and Corporate-Owned Work Profile).
+Android provides two distinct solution sets: one is the work profile (known as Personally-Owned Work Profile) and the other is the fully managed device (known also as Fully Managed, Dedicated, and Corporate-Owned Work Profile).
 In both scenarios, the settings for certificate configuration profiles remain consistent.

 Root Certificate